tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 # Sequence Diagrams

-## Register Layer2Candidate
+## Register CandidateAddOn

-When registering a Layer2Candidate, you must deposit at least the minimum deposit amount in the name of the operator of that layer.
+When registering a CandidateAddOn, you must deposit at least the minimum deposit amount in the name of the operator of that layer.

-When registering Layer2Candidate.
+When registering CandidateAddOn.
 You must present the RollupConfig contract address that holds Layer 2 configuration information.

 Additionally, the RollupConfig you enter must be registered in L1BridgeRegistry before registration.
 (Only accounts with L1BridgeRegistry Registrant privileges can register with L1BridgeRegistry.)
 <figure>